-Subsequent Event
+Subsequent Events

-On May 22, 2019, the Company closed a non-brokered private placement for gross proceeds of \$175,000 through the issuance of 3,500,000 units ("Units") at a price of \$0.05 per Unit.
-Each Unit consists of one common share of the Company and one full non-transferable common share purchase warrant ("Warrant"), with each Warrant exercisable to purchase one common share of the Company at a price of \$0.08 per common share for a period of three years from the date of closing of the financing.
-The Company paid a total of \$1,750 in cash commissions and issued a total of 35,000 Warrants to finders.
-All securities issued are subject to a statutory four month hold period expiring September 23, 2019, and the financing received final TSX-Venture Exchange approval on May 23, 2019.
+- On October 10, 2019, the Company entered into a Letter of Intent (the "Jersey Valley LOI") with a private Nevada company for a 15-year lease on the Jersey Valley gold property, located in Nevada.
+(See "Jersey Valley Project" in this Report).
+Subsequent to the execution of the Jersey Valley LOI, the Company increased the size of the project by acquiring an additional 11 claims through staking. - On October 29, 2019, the Company announced a non-brokered private placement for proceeds of up to \$500,000 through the issuance of 10,000,000 units at a price of \$0.05 per Unit.
+Each Unit will consist of one common share of the Company and one non-transferable common share purchase warrant, with each warrant exercisable to purchase one additional common share of the Company at a price of \$0.08 per common share for a period of 3 years from the date of closing of the financing.